Priyanka28-ga/python-quick-revision/README.md

   - functions of string
   - formatting

   # 03_datastructures
   This will tell you about all the sequential data structures present in our python

+  # 04_modules_numpy
+  There are various libarries in python.
+This repo consist all about python mathematical library numpy
+  - CRUD operations
+  - functions
+  - matrix